rwxrob/notes/Chronic inflammation cured.md

 I cannot even remember when the last time I had an acute, full body inflammation attack.
 There are many triggers, FODMAPs, allergies, and—especially—stress.
 It seems I've reduced or eliminated all of these things from my life over the last month and a half.
 My life, health, and outlook have never been better.
-I just want to take a moment to write down why I think that is in case I forget later.
+I just want to take a moment to write down why I think that is in case lest I forget later.

 - Better diet
 - More physical activity
-- Less stress
+- Less stress (no streaming)
 - Less visceral body fat
 ## Better diet

 Changes to my diet deserve their own note.
 Suffice it to say, I drink mostly non-alcoholic beer and have more of a plant-based diet now.
-I do eat two hard-boiled eggs in the moring as well.
+I do eat two hard-boiled eggs in the morning as well.

-I turned down the fats, even the good ones, and upped the very simple carbs—especially rice and waffles.
+I turned down the fats, even the good ones, and upped the very simple carbs—especially rice and raw waffles (which converts the wheat protein into more digestible form).

 Now that I'm adjusted to it, Huel is also a staple making sure I get everything but I have to only drink it in the early morning of after my ride since the oatmeal fiber in it does make me gassy (the number one indicator of intestinal distress from a particular food).

-My main source of carbs and protein is rice and red or green lentils and whatever veggies I want to dice up into it.
+My main source of carbs and protein is rice and red or green lentils and whatever veggies I want to cut up into it.
 It's like a burrito bowl or curry bowl depending on the seasoning, but only _after_ a hard ride because the lentils (or any legumes) definitely do not play nice in my gut while on a ride.

 Popcorn popped in an oil popper with olive oil and no butter is my primary snack, along with gummy bears, and 70% chocolate.
 I do occasionally have a bowl or two of some sort of good cereal, but that has to be at night as well since my body doesn't like milk, even lactose free.